Close

 Reason 4: Confused

-Growing up without feeling secure makes it challenging for children to reach out and connect with people around them.
+Growing up without feeling secure makes it challenging for children to reach out and connect with people around them or make friends at school.
 Lacking the ability to connect creates a prevailing sense of confusion, and ultimately, an inability to act or resolve conflicts.

 Confusion is a fundamental lack of direction and confidence.
 When young children find themselves confused, they withdraw and become reclusive.
 After all, clamming up and staying silent is better than opening up about something you’re uncertain about and being wrong, right?